Bretzelfresser/Ornithodira/README.txt

 General things:
 Remove ALL fossils (just everything with fossil in the name) since the concept of the mod changed (its in the dev channel)

+the ningxiaites cone should be held like a tool, but isnt actually a tool

 Add the food items (cladocyclus and geminiraptor) and bucket of cladocyclus

 hatchable Eggs for every mob will come later